 Soups are one of the quickest things to make and one of the fastest ways to get a great big hit of natures goodness.
 However, being a type one diabetic I have to be so careful with soups especially in restaurants and supermarkets as the majority are pumped with extra sugars and preservatives which can cause my blood sugar to go on its very own roller coaster ride.
-Potatoes, flour and dairy products like Crème fraîche and cream are frequently used to help thicken soups and can be silently left off ingredients lists in restaurants which isn’t helpful.
+Potatoes, flour and dairy products are frequently used to help thicken soups and can be silently left off ingredients lists in restaurants which isn’t helpful.

 What you need:

 *2 small white onions, finely chopped

 *1tsp sea salt